yasuomaidana/dev-ops-notes/kubernetes-notes/Concepts.md

-# Kubernetes concepts
+# Kubernetes Concepts

+This document provides an overview of fundamental concepts in Kubernetes.

+## Core Concepts

+### Cluster
-1. **Cluster**: A Kubernetes cluster is a set of nodes that run containerized applications.
-It consists of a control plane and one or more compute machines, or nodes.
-The control plane is responsible for maintaining the desired state of the cluster, such as which applications are running and which container images they use.
-Nodes are the worker machines that run the applications.
+A Kubernetes cluster is a set of nodes that run containerized applications.
+It's the highest level of abstraction in Kubernetes.
+A cluster consists of two main types of components: the **Control Plane** and **Worker Nodes**.

-2. **Deploy**: You can deploy applications on Kubernetes using Deployments.
-A Deployment is a Kubernetes object that manages a set of identical pods.
-Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
-A ReplicaSet is a Kubernetes object that ensures that a specified number of pod replicas are running at any given time.

-3. **Explore**: You can explore applications running on Kubernetes using `kubectl`, the Kubernetes command-line tool.
-    * `kubectl get <resource>`: Lists resources of a given type.
-    * `kubectl describe <resource> <resource-name>`: Shows detailed information about a specific resource.
-    * `kubectl logs <pod-name>`: Prints the logs for a pod.

-4. **Expose**: You can expose your application to the internet so that users can access it.
+- **Control Plane**: The brain of the cluster.
+It's responsible for making global decisions about the cluster (e.g., scheduling) and detecting and responding to cluster events.
+The control plane's components include:
+    - **kube-apiserver**: Exposes the Kubernetes API.
+It's the front end for the Kubernetes control plane.
+    - **etcd**: A consistent and highly-available key-value store used as Kubernetes' backing store for all cluster data.
+    - **kube-scheduler**: Watches for newly created Pods with no assigned node and selects a node for them to run on.
+    - **kube-controller-manager**: Runs controller processes.
+These controllers include the Node controller, Replication controller, Endpoints controller, and Service Account & Token controllers.

+- **Worker Node**: A worker machine in Kubernetes, which may be a VM or a physical machine.
+Each node is managed by the control plane and contains the services necessary to run Pods.
+Components on a node include:
+    - **kubelet**: An agent that runs on each node in the cluster.
+It makes sure that containers are running in a Pod.
+    - **kube-proxy**: A network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.
+    - **Container Runtime**: The software that is responsible for running containers (e.g., Docker, containerd).

+### Node
+A Node is a worker machine in Kubernetes.
+It's where your application's containers are deployed and run.
+Each node in the cluster is managed by the control plane.

+### Pod
+A Pod is the smallest and simplest unit in the Kubernetes object model that you create or deploy.
+A Pod represents a single instance of a running process in your cluster.
+Pods contain one or more containers, such as Docker containers.
+When a Pod runs multiple containers, the containers are managed as a single entity and share the Pod's resources.

+### Service
-    * **Service**: An abstract way to expose an application running on a set of Pods as a network service.
+A Service is an abstract way to expose an application running on a set of Pods as a network service.
+With Kubernetes, you don't need to modify your application to use an unfamiliar service discovery mechanism.
+Kubernetes gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them.

-    * **NodePort**: Exposes the Service on each Node’s IP at a static port (the `NodePort`).
-    * **LoadBalancer**: Exposes the Service externally using a cloud provider’s load balancer.
+### Deployment
+A Deployment provides declarative updates for Pods and ReplicaSets.
+You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
+You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.

+### ReplicaSet
+A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
+As such, it's often used to guarantee the availability of a specified number of identical Pods.

+## Other Important Concepts

+### Ingress
-    * **Ingress**: An API object that manages external access to the services in a cluster, typically HTTP.
-Ingress may provide load balancing, SSL termination, and name-based virtual hosting.
+An API object that manages external access to the services in a cluster, typically HTTP.
+Ingress can provide load balancing, SSL termination, and name-based virtual hosting.

-5. **Scale**: You can scale your application by increasing or decreasing the number of replicas.
-    * `kubectl scale deployment <deployment-name> --replicas=<number-of-replicas>`: Manually scales a deployment.
+### Horizontal Pod Autoscaler (HPA)
-    * **Horizontal Pod Autoscaler (HPA)**: Automatically scales the number of pods in a replication controller, deployment, replica set or stateful set based on observed CPU utilization.
+Automatically scales the number of pods in a replication controller, deployment, replica set, or stateful set based on observed CPU utilization or with custom metrics.

-6. **Iterate**: You can update your application by applying a new version of the container image.
-Kubernetes Deployments allow for rolling updates, which means you can update your application without any downtime.
-During a rolling update, the Deployment ensures that only a certain number of pods are down at the same time and that new pods are created to replace the old ones.

-## Concepts:

-Cluster:
-Node:
-Pod:
+### Persistent Volume (PV) and Persistent Volume Claim (PVC)
+- **Persistent Volume (PV)**: A piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
+It is a resource in the cluster just like a node is a cluster resource.
+- **Persistent Volume Claim (PVC)**: A request for storage by a user.
+It is similar to a Pod.
+Pods consume node resources and PVCs consume PV resources.
+Pods can request specific levels of resources (CPU and Memory).
+Claims can request specific size and access modes.